 - They will allow you to make a phone call in order to talk to a family member, friend, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help others to get through jail processing?

 Speak Your Mind